Home / Compare Electricity & Ga… / Guide to sustainable bui…

 |

-The most common way to use these materials is by pouring concrete around steel reinforcing mesh in a frame, then attaching the formed walls to a steel framework.
+Concrete can be purchased in bulk and is simple, versatile and durable, making it an attractive building option.
+A common way to use these materials is by pouring concrete around steel reinforcing mesh in a frame.
 This may be done onsite, or prefabricated concrete panels can be transported from a manufacturing plant.
+In addition, you can use reclaimed or recycled steel for the frame.

 Precast concrete blocks are also an option if you want to expend less energy on the construction site.
 While their embodied energy is relatively high compared to other sustainable building materials, you can choose to have the blocks made from recycled aggregate and steel.
-This keeps waste products from being sent to a landfill and makes the material eco-friendlier.11 Despite this, concrete is still very energy-intensive to produce and contributes to the creation of greenhouse gas emissions more than some other sustainable materials.
+This keeps waste products from being sent to a landfill and makes the material eco-friendlier.8

 Steel and concrete are also commonly used for roofing, with concrete tiles and metal sheet roofing being popular choices.
 Metal roofing is less environmentally friendly than clay tiles, but not by a lot.
 This is because the thin size of the metal compared to thicker clay tiles means you need less material to cover the same amount of area.